AlexsLemonade/OpenPBTA-analysis/README.md

 We build our project Docker image from a versioned [`tidyverse`](https://hub.docker.com/r/rocker/tidyverse) image from the [Rocker Project](https://www.rocker-project.org/) (v3.6.0).

-To add dependencies that are required to your analysis to the project Docker image, you must alter the project [`Dockerfile`](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/Dockerfile).
+To add dependencies that are required for your analysis to the project Docker image, you must alter the project [`Dockerfile`](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/Dockerfile).
 Note: R packages installed on this image will be installed from an [MRAN snapshot](https://mran.microsoft.com/documents/rro/reproducibility#reproducibility) corresponding to the last day that R 3.6.0 was the most recent release ([ref](https://hub.docker.com/r/rocker/tidyverse)).